Prince Laurent of Belgium

 Prince Laurent of Belgium (Laurent Benoît Baudouin Marie de Saxe-Cobourg; born 19 October 1963) is the second son and youngest child of King Albert II and Queen Paola, and younger brother of King Philippe.
 Currently, he is 15th in the Belgian line of succession.
 He had been as high as third in line, but the constitution was amended in 1991 to extend an equal right of succession to women, putting him behind his sister, Princess Astrid, and her descendants.

-Laurent's involvement with animal welfare and the environment, together with his eccentric personality and relative lack of interest in protocol, has caused him to be dubbed by elements of the popular Belgian press as écolo-gaffeur (the eco-blunderer).

 Early life and education

 Prince Laurent was born on 19 October 1963 at the Belvédère Château in Laeken, northern Brussels.
 He was educated at the Royal Cadet High School and at the Royal Military Academy.

 Marriage and children

 Prince Laurent and Claire Louise Coombs were married in Brussels on 12 April 2003.
 Coombs was also given the title of Princess of Belgium upon her marriage.
 The couple have three children, who are sixteenth, seventeenth and eighteenth in the line of succession to the throne respectively.